anchore/webinar-demo/docs/01-prerequisites.md

   - AWS Anchore Free Trial

 Resources
-  - A stand-alone deployment requires at least 8GB of RAM.
+  - A stand-alone deployment to run through the labs requires at least 8GB of RAM and 40GB of Storage.
-  - Enough disk space available to support the largest container images or source repositories that you intend to analyze.
+  - For smoother experience we recommended 16 GB of RAM and 100 GB of storage to support storage for 100’s of images.

 > [!NOTE]
 > It may take a few minutes for Anchore to spin up and for all services to be operational.